 Data is growing at an unprecedented rate.
 When data grows exponentially, its true meaning becomes blurry and undecipherable.
 To read between the bytes, i.e. to interpret the data, we use data visualization.

-In its simplest definition, data visualization is the process of representing data in the form of visual elements, such as bars, graphs, pie charts, and Venn diagrams.
+In its simplest definition, data visualization is the process of representing data in the form of visual elements, such as bar charts, graphs, pie charts, and Venn diagrams.
 The technique is immensely popular in dealing with modern data analysis requirements.
+For data visualization, we use data visualization tools.

 Best Data Visualization Tools